-For details of accessing healthcare in York, including finding a doctor or seeking emergency care, see our healthcare page.
+For details of accessing healthcare in York, including finding a doctor or seeking emergency care, see our student healthcare web page.

 All students, regardless of nationality and length of course, are entitled to the following free National Health Service (NHS) treatments:

 - Compulsory psychiatric treatment